bpollner/flowdex/README.md

 plotgates(gsRed_ga, toPdf = FALSE) # to view the gated data
 ```

-#### Draw Gate, Add to Gating Strategy, Add Gate to Gating Set
+#### Draw Gate, Add to Gating Strategy, Add Gate to Gating Set – and Repeat
 When more than one gate should be defined in the gating strategy, the circle of
 * drawing the gate on a single sample,
 * adding that gate to the gating strategy, and
 * adding that gate to the gating set
 is repeated for every gate that should be  applied to the fcs data.

 In the next iteration, i.e. when for example a second gate within the data from the first gate should be defined, one would call: